1985

 (with friendly permission of Mute/EMI)

-For there weren't many musical activities the journalists could have asked them
+Since there weren't many musical activities the journalists could ask them about,

-about you can find a lot of "reviews" and trying to find out more about the
+you will find a lot of "reviews", and people trying to find out more about the

-personalities of the band member in the media in this year.
-Martin had changed
+personalities of the band members in the media in this year.
+Martin had changed his

-lifestyle drastically, so he stepped out of the line a bit.
+outfit and lifestyle drastically, so he stepped out of line a bit.
 Many journalists

-tried now to "understand him" (in the way of Shake The Disease maybe) and
+tried now to "understand him" (by way of Shake the Disease maybe), and learn

-learn more about him.
-But that wasn't that easy.
-Sometimes it was because Martin
+more about him.
+But it wasn't that easy.
+Sometimes it was because Martin wasn't

-wasn't ready to give an insight, sometimes it was because he was too witty, and
+ready to open up, sometimes it was because he was being too witty, and sometimes it

-sometimes it was because the journalists simply didn't get his humour.
+was because the journalists simply didn't understand his humour.

-However, one of the primarily two topics of this year was Martin because
+However, one of the two main topics of this year was Martin, because of his

-of his clothing style, his striptease liabilities and his "theories".
-A couple
+style of clothing, his striptease tendencies and his "theories".
+A couple of these

 "I've got a theory that if you don't over-expose yourself you stick around longer.